lixiangyun/envoyproxy_doc_ZH_CN/v2APIreference/Filters/HTTPfilters/gRPCJSONtranscoder.md

 If you have more than one proto source files, you can pass all of them in one command.

 - **services**</br>
 	([string](https://developers.google.com/protocol-buffers/docs/proto#scalar), REQUIRED) A list of strings that supplies the service names that the transcoder will translate.
-If the service name doesn°Øt exist in proto_descriptor, Envoy will fail at startup.
-The proto_descriptor may contain more services than the service names specified here, but they won°Øt be translated.
+If the service name doesn‚Äôt exist in proto_descriptor, Envoy will fail at startup.
+The proto_descriptor may contain more services than the service names specified here, but they won‚Äôt be translated.

 - **print_options**</br>
 	([filter.http.GrpcJsonTranscoder.PrintOptions](#)) Control options for response JSON.
 These options are passed directly to JsonPrintOptions.